dscroft/liascript_can_hacking/classroom.md

 {{0-1}}
 > ~~Step 4:~~
 >
-> **Use the controls at he bottom of the page to simulate driving the vehicle.**
+> **Use the controls at the bottom of the page to simulate driving the vehicle.**
 >
 > - When you interact with the controls, the corresponding CAN frames will be sent to the CAN bus.
 >
->   - These frames will be picked up by the other devices on the bus e.g. Bob.
+>   - These frames will be picked up by the other devices on the bus e.g. Charlie.
 >   - These CAN frames are based on *real* frames.
 E.g. the accelerator pedal frame was taken from a 2010 Toyota Prius.
 >
 > <script input="submit" default="Press for hint">